 Duluth has been on my bucket list since I was a kid and pouring over maps and road atlases of the United States.
 It always looked so "north" to me, I wondered what kind of city could spring up in such isolated conditions (I know, strong words for a person from Ohio).
 What I found was a surprisingly dynamic port that's transitioning quickly from heavy industry to tourism.
 It has the lake views and foodie and craft-beer scenes to make it all work.

 Both Duluth and Hibbing, actually, have close bonds to my hometown of Youngstown, Ohio.
 Duluth was the port that shipped the iron ore that powered the Youngstown mills for decades.
 Hibbing was where the ore came from.
 One of the Hibbing mines even bears the name "Mahoning," the name of the Ohio county where I grew up.

-As I traveled around the state, it became increasingly clear that April is really a between-time in these parts.
+As I traveled around the state, it became increasingly clear that April is really between-time in these parts.
 Too late for winter hikes and snow-shoeing and too soon for summer activities like biking and kayaking.
 The resorts, parks and rivers along the way were pretty empty.
-While I did manage to get out into the fresh air here and there, I decided to focus my attention (and my camera lens) on the actual towns I was passing through.
+While I did manage to get out into the fresh air here and there, I decided to focus my attention (and my lens) on the towns I was passing through.

 The pics here (in no particular order) are some favorites from Duluth, Grand Marais, Ely, Hibbing, Stillwater and Red Wing.